 Empowering middle management at all times with the required resources and information available will allow them to be the best possible leaders and communicators for their staff.
 In addition, providing information that isn't team-specific through a location-wide or central communication channel will lighten the burden on middle management.

-Internal communication presents a valuable opportunity for companies to understand their workforce better and, hence, train better managers.
+Internal communication presents a valuable opportunity for companies to understand their workforce better and, in doing so, train better managers.
 This is especially important for millennials, since they often feel ill-equipped for their new roles.

 Millennials Feel Unprepared for Management Positions

 Although millennials have the highest number of college graduates according to a recent Randstad and Future Workplace study, many feel unprepared to solve conflicts, negotiate, and manage other people.
-They feel like they don’t have the required soft skills and aren't capable of overseeing older generations.
+They believe they lack the required soft skills and aren't capable of overseeing older generations.

 Good internal communication helps on several fronts, not only to better understand a workforce, but also to enable two-way conversations.

-Your customers expect your brand to deliver on its brand promise.
+Your customers expect your brand to keep its promises.
 Always.

-This is true for consumers and business customers.
+This is true for consumers and business customers alike.
 How do companies make sure that this works in a large distributed organization with hundreds or even thousands of middle managers?
 They do it through internal communications with your frontline employees.

-Clearly-communicated goals, well-trained and informed staff, and happy faces will significantly improve a customer's encounter with the brand and, consequently, enhance revenue.
+Clearly-communicated goals, well-trained and informed staff, and happy faces will significantly improve a customer's encounter with the brand and, it stands to reason, enhance revenue.

 Great brands are built from the inside out.
 Start with your employees and their satisfaction and confidence will be mirrored directly onto your customers.